 West Nile virus is an illness that mainly affects birds.
-But an infected mosquito can spread it to people and other animals after the mosquito bites a bird infected with West Nile virus.
-Although West Nile virus occurs throughout the U.S., not all mosquitoes carry the virus, and most people who are infected never get sick.
+But an infected mosquito can spread it to people and other animals.
+This happens after the mosquito bites a bird infected with West Nile virus.
+West Nile virus occurs throughout the U.S. But not all mosquitoes carry the virus.
+And most people who are infected never get sick.
 Older adults and people with weakened immune systems are more likely to have mild to severe symptoms.
 There is no vaccine to protect against West Nile virus, so the best way to prevent infection is to avoid mosquito bites.

 West Nile virus is spread by mosquitoes.
 When a mosquito bites a sick bird, the virus settles in the mosquito’s saliva.
 It can then spread easily to the next person or animal the mosquito bites.

 Most people with West Nile virus have no symptoms and never know they’ve been infected.
 Others have a mild illness called West Nile fever that lasts just a few days.
 West Nile fever seems like the flu, with symptoms that may include: